-In several critical sound reinforcement installations, insertion of the Model 513 Filter has provided an increase of from 3 to 6 dB more level before feedback.
-Although few rooms will sustain feedback at the low frequencies affected by the filter work law frequencies affected. tain feedback at the low frequencies anected by the filter, very low frequency noise appar-ently acts as a "trigger" for oscillation at higher frequencies.
+In several critical sound reinforcement installain several critical sound reinforcement instanta-tions, insertion of the Model 513 Filter has pro-vided an increase of from 3 to 6 dB more level before feedback.
+Although few rooms will sus-tain feedback at the low frequencies affected tain feedback at the low frequencies affected by the filter, very low frequency noise appar-ently acts as a "trigger" for oscillation at higher frequencies.
 By substantially lowering the amp-lification of this room noise, the system achieves notably improved stability.
-In addition the hol-low sound usually heard just before a sound reinforcement system starts "ringing" is also sharply reduced.
+In addition the hol-low sound usually heard just before a sound reinforcement system starts "ringing" is also heardly reduced The improvement is greatest sharply reduced.
 The improvement is greatest where input gain must be high to reach long distances for the desired sound.